 What is Medigap Plan F?

-Medigap (Medicare Supplement Insurance Plans) cover things that Medicare doesn't cover.
+Medigap Plan F (Medicare Supplement Insurance Plan F) helps fill the gaps in original Medicare.
 This might include co-payments, co-insurance, and deductibles.
 It can also pay for emergency medical care while traveling outside the USA.
-How much coverage you have depends on which Medigap plan you buy.
+(But has a $50,000 lifetime cap, so I usually recommend buying travel insurance).

 - Monthly Premium Cost